BASIN-3D/basin3d/docs/plugins.rst

   * BASIN-3D monitoring feature identifiers are constructed as follows: ESSDIVE-<location_grouping_code>-<dataset_location_id>, where the *dataset_location_identifier* is either the provided Site_ID or the constructed lat / long ID. *location_grouping_code* is described in Section 1.
   * Sensor_ID is not considered a unique location identifier.
 Different lat, long, depth/elevation values must be used to distinguish separate locations.
 If multiple sensors are deployed as replicates at the same location, their data will be returned in separate time series objects with the same location information.
   * The plugin does not validate consistency of Site_ID and lat / long coordinates.
 The reporting format allows for location information to be specified repeatedly in multiple places within the various files.
 Only one location per Site_ID is generated.
 All others with the same Site_ID that encountered afterward are ignored.
+  * Selecting locations by bounding box coordinates is not supported.

 Section 4: Data Source Info
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^